habbs19/DataAccessProvider/README.md

 4. **Usage**: Use the `IDataSourceProvider` to execute queries on the custom data source.

 ## Example Usage of IDataSourceProvider

-Once you have registered your data sources and implemented the factory, you can use the `IDataSourceProvider` to execute queries and handle different data source types seamlessly.

 ### Add DataAccessProvider